cylc/cylc.github.io/documentation.md

 ## A Cycling Workflow Example

-The following example is intended to convey something of cylc's basic functionality.
+The following example is intended to convey something of basic Cylc functionality.
 However, it barely scratches the surface; to understand more, read the User Guide!